tastypackets/x12-parser/README.md

 If loop is unbounded it will be terminated by either another peer loop or it will be terminated by the closer of a bounded loop.

-Below is an example of grouping everything inside the ISA, however *this is not a good idea* for production.
-There is an unkown number of nested elements and it may have memory issues.
+Below is an example of grouping everything inside the ISA, however **this is not a good idea** for production.
+There is an unknown number of nested elements and it may have memory issues.
 It would be better in this case to group on something like the CLP lines.

 ## Full Example - WIP
 ```javascript